 National economic trends

-Output of the national economy fell slightly in March from February, growth continues year-on-year in March 2013
+Output of the national economy fell slightly in March from February, growth continues year-on-year, slight drop from previous month

 The series of the Trend Indicator of Output are seasonally adjusted with the Tramo/Seats method.
 The latest observations of the series adjusted for seasonal and random variation (seasonally adjusted and trend series) become revised with new observations in seasonal adjustment methods.
 Revisions especially at turning points of economic trends may be significant, which should be taken into consideration when using seasonally adjusted and trend data.

 Working day adjusted primary production fell by close on one per cent from the year before.
 Secondary production rose by five per cent and services by nearly two per cent from May 2016.Statistical release

 Description of indicator

 Economic fluctuations are directly reflected in the balance of general government finances.
 Finland’s long-term objective in general government finances is to maintain and support stable and sustainable economic development, thereby largely avoiding social expenditure cuts and tax increases.
 The central government fiscal balance and gross debt are the elements of general government where fluctuations in general government finances are most clearly visible.
 As the economy weakens, the rise in the public sector deficit level is mitigated by taking debt.
 For this reason, changes in economic conditions are reflected most clearly in the level of the fiscal balance and thus also in fluctuations in central government debt.
 The goal is to balance the economy by increasing employment, whereby the level of tax revenue also grows and, as a result of falling unemployment, the need to increase general government expenditure also declines.